 NOTICE: Hearth extension design must be determined before installation of fireplace.

-If the fireplace is placed on the floor the maximum height of a finished raised hearth is 7 1/2".
-If you want a higher raised hearth the fireplace must be placed on a platform.
+If the fireplace is placed on the floor the maximum height of a finished raised hearth is 6 in.; if you want a higher raised hearth the fireplace must be placed on a platform.